 Making ahead, storing + Freezing

-Can goulash be made ahead of time?
+MAKING AHEAD.
 Yes, you can make this easy goulash recipe ahead of time.
 Simply follow the recipe directions, cover, and store in the fridge until you’re ready to use.

 If you plan to store the dish for more than a day the best place to keep it is in the freezer.
 When you’re ready to eat this delicious dish take it out of the fridge or freezer.
 Preheat the oven to 350 degrees F, cover dish with foil, and heat until it is the desired temperature.

-How to store goulash?
+STORING.
 Goulash can reheat well, but it needs to be stored properly.
 Be sure to place in an air-tight container and put in the fridge for up to 4 days.
 Reheat by using the microwave.

-Can you freeze goulash?
+FREEZING.
 Goulash can be made ahead time and frozen for up to 3 months.
 Place leftover goulash in a freezer safe dish and cover tightly with foil.

 We also recommend placing this in a freezer-safe Ziploc bag and placing in the freezer.
 When you’re ready to eat it remove from the freezer, thaw, and heat in a microwave, covered in an oven, or on the stove top in a skillet until it reaches your desired temperature.

-How to Make Hungarian Goulash?
+HUNGARIAN GOULASH.
 It’s a bit different than this recipe and includes more vegetables like carrots and peppers.
 For that recipe, CLICK HERE.